Lgvalia/Lgvalia/README.md

-You can contact me though my email - le.gvalia@gmail.com Or my LinkedIn account - https://www.linkedin.com/in/levan-gvalia/
+You can contact me though my email - le.gvalia@gmail.com
+ | or my LinkedIn account - https://www.linkedin.com/in/levan-gvalia/

 <!---
 Lgvalia/Lgvalia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.